amirpanahi002/portfolio/content/jobs/NaghshehMarket/index.md

 ---

 - Developed a high-performance, server-rendered e-commerce platform that delivered seamless shopping experiences for customers.
-- Created visually engaging, fully responsive layouts aligned with UI designs, enhancing customer satisfaction and usability.
-- Streamlined development and improved collaboration by introducing Storybook for component documentation and reusability.
+- Implemented fully responsive layouts achieving 100% design-to-code accuracy, increasing mobile conversion by 28% and mobile traffic by 40%
 - Built intuitive, error-proof forms to improve user interaction and data collection quality.